 What is GAFFL?

-GAFFL connects travellers in Australia who have similar itineraries to share costs and experiences as the backpack around the country.
-Simply type the destination you are traveling to, connect with travelers and locals, chat, meet up and explore together!
+GAFFL connects travelers in Australia who have similar itineraries to share costs and experiences as they backpack around the country.
+Simply type the destination you are traveling to, connect with travelers and locals, chat, meet up, and explore together!

 For Second year Working Holiday Visa applicants in Australia, calculating your 88 days of specified work experience can raise some questions.
 With many regional employers paying salaries with a mix of piece rates and full-time and part-time hourly wages, it can get really confusing for some people to know if they've met the specified work requirements needed to apply for a second visa.

 What are the Qualifications Needed for a Second Year Visa?